No-go guide for late-time solutions to the Hubble tension: Matter perturbations

 \subsection{Model comparison}

 In Fig.~\ref{fig:modelcomparison}, models are compared via fitting the $\Lambda$CDM (blue), PAge (orange), and MAPAge (green) models to the background IDL data (CC+BAO+SNe) (top panel) and the perturbative IDL data (RSD+CC+BAO+SNe) with inclusions of the RSD 2018 (medium panel) and RSD 2021 (bottom panel) data.
 In the top panel, the late-time new-physics models parametrized by either PAge and MAPAge models are indistinguishable from the $\Lambda$CDM model, recovering our previous no-go guide for the Hubble tension in~\cite{Cai:2021weh}.
-In the medium and bottom panels, the late-time new physics from both PAge and MAPAge models is indistinguishable from the $\Lambda$CDM model in the $H_0-S_8$ plane, however, they are separable when $\Omega_\mathrm{m}$ is involved as seen from the $H_0-\Omega_\mathrm{m}$ and $S_8-\Omega_\mathrm{m}$ planes.
-This could be traced back to the fact that $\Omega_\mathrm{m}$ is absent in background evolution for both PAge and MAPAge models, which is only sensitive to $\Omega_\mathrm{m}$ via matter perturbation growth when the RSD data is included.
-However, this systematic shift of late-time new-physics models from the $\Lambda$CDM model is strongly disfavored as indicated from their BIC values in Tab.~\ref{tab:S8}.
+In the medium and bottom panels, the late-time new physics from both PAge and MAPAge models is indistinguishable from the $\Lambda$CDM model in the $H_0-S_8$ plane, however, there is a significant shift in the central values along with widened uncertainties when $\Omega_\mathrm{m}$ is involved as seen from the $H_0-\Omega_\mathrm{m}$ and $S_8-\Omega_\mathrm{m}$ planes.